 Ransomware in Healthcare

 - Be sure to select the most secure vendors and up-to-date software for your organization.
-When it comes to healthcare payment security, you want to make sure your payments are protected with the best and latest in payment security technology, including PCI-validated point-to-point encryption (P2PE), tokenization and EMV.
-You also want to make sure your vendors are compliant with healthcare and payment regulations, including HIPAA, HITRUST and the AICPA.
+For optimal healthcare payment security, protect your payments with the latest in payment security technology, including PCI-validated point-to-point (P2PE), tokenization and EMV.
+Additionally, ensure that your vendors are compliant with healthcare and payment regulations, including HIPAA, HITRUST, and AIPCA.

 - Seek secure vendors that don’t disrupt the ability to engage with patients.
 Look for options that fit existing workflows.
 Ensure that your staff understands how to use them and regularly confirm that these solutions and security measures are actively being used by your staff.

 - Help curb cyberattacks at every potential entry point with robust security software, including anti-virus, anti-malware, email filtering and firewalls throughout your organization.